input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

 3. `FUEL` is received by the intended recipient.

 In later SIPs, it became clear that this limitation of only allowing
-    `FUEL` to be transferred is insufficient as later SIPs required designing tokens which fundamentally serve a different purpose than `FUEL` and hence must verify different conditions.
+    `FUEL` to be transferred from sidechain to mainchain is insufficient as later SIPs required designing tokens which fundamentally serve a different purpose than `FUEL` and hence require different verifications.
 Examples of such tokens from other SIPs include:

     - Arbitrary Cardano native asset token transfer.

     - Bridging arbitrary data.

-    - Updating oracle feeds of data.

 Thus, this document proposes that instead of *only* allowing `FUEL` to be
     transferred from the sidechain to the mainchain, we instead allow an